JuliaData/InvertedIndices.jl/README.md

 [![Code coverage](https://codecov.io/gh/mbauman/InvertedIndices.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/mbauman/InvertedIndices.jl)

 This very small package just exports one type: the `InvertedIndex`, or `Not` for short.
-It can wrap any supported index type.
+It can wrap any supported index type and may be used as an index into any `AbstractArray` subtype, including OffsetArrays.

 Upon indexing into an array, the `InvertedIndex` behaves like a 1-dimensional collection of the indices of the array that are not in the index it wraps.
 Bounds